Note: Due to COVID-19, some on-campus services may not be available.

 Students enrolled in on-campus classes are required to have health insurance coverage that meets Cornell's minimum requirements.
 Those who do not may enroll in Cornell's Summer Student Health Plan (SHP).

-Note: SHP enrollment is required for international students.
+Note: SHP enrollment is required for international students studying on campus.

 Students in Ithaca who are not covered by a Cornell student health plan or by the academic-year Student Health Fee pay a summer Student Health Fee ($117 for 2020) to support access to care at Cornell Health.